 Every child is unique.
 We all have different experiences.
 Those experiences are what influence when your child will be ready to learn those important skills.
-When we look at the way children develop, researchers always give you a timeline.
+When we look at the way children develop, researchers always give you an age range.
 That’s because no two children will be ready to learn the same skill at the same time.
 This is why we are standing up against grade level standards and encouraging you to follow your child’s lead.

 Build Intrinsic Motivation